-The Queensland AIDS Council will host the forum “#comePrepd @ the Pub” to discuss what PrEP means to the LGBTI community, and discuss how PrEP has been a “game changer” for the many people already using it.
+QuAC will host the “#comePrepd @ the Pub” forum to discuss what PrEP means to the LGBTI community and discuss how PrEP proved a game changer for the many already using it.

-PrEP, short for pre-exposure prophylaxis, is a form of HIV prevention used by HIV negative people who are at risk of acquiring HIV.
-PrEP involves taking a pill once a day, and research has shown that it has a high rate of effectiveness if taken correctly.
+PrEP, short for pre-exposure prophylaxis, is a form of HIV prevention used by HIV-negative people at risk of acquiring HIV.
+PrEP involves taking a pill once a day.
+Research indicates the medication is highly effective if taken correctly.

-QuAC executive director Michael Scott said while a lot of information about PrEP is available online, the community response to PrEP is vital and the medication must be understood.
+QuAC executive director Michael Scott said while a lot of information about PrEP is available online.
+However, the community response to PrEP is vital and the medication must be understood.

-“Whilst PrEP is definitely a game changer in HIV prevention, a lot of people know very little about it,” he said.
+“Whilst PrEP is definitely a game changer in HIV prevention, a lot of people know very little about it.